MuhammedImdaad/effective-CPP/README.md

     * Item 44: Factor parameter-independent code out of templates
     * Item 45: Use member function templates to accept “all compatible types.”
     * Item 46: Define non-member functions inside templates when type conversions are desired
+    * Item 47: Use traits classes for information about types